slyeco/infer/README.md

 # infer

-cloud inference for treeage sensors
+demo of flask -> streamlit microservice for cloud inference